 Then there’s China Garments, a state-owned apparel maker whose products range from Mao suits to military uniforms to riot gear.
-The company recently unveiled plans for the launch of China’s first luxury men’s apparel brand aimed at domestic consumers yet designed and produced in Italy, the stomping grounds of globally recognized brands such as Gucci (PP), Ermenegildo Zegna, and Salvatore Ferragamo.
+The company recently unveiled plans for the launch of China’s first luxury men’s apparel brand aimed at domestic consumers yet designed and produced in Italy, the stomping grounds of globally recognized brands such as Gucci (PP:FP), Ermenegildo Zegna, and Salvatore Ferragamo.
 The brand’s name will marry two words, Sorgere in Italian, meaning “to rise,” and Sheji in Chinese characters, meaning “nation.”
 The label’s clothes will be produced by the same Italy-based company that manufactures suits and slacks for Christian Dior and Lanvin.
 “We want to turn round the old thinking that we can only do processing,” says China Garments Chief Executive Officer Zhan Yingjie.
 “China has the ability to create its own” luxury brand.

 Francesco Fiordelli, an Italian designer who has worked at Hugo Boss and Gucci, has been hired as Sorgere’s fashion director, while Soragna (Italy)-based Raffaele Caruso is making its made-to-measure and ready-to-wear collections.
 “We need to educate consumers,” says Zhan, adding that Sorgere’s top two lines, dubbed Black and Blue, will carry a “Made in Italy” tag.
 “China isn’t just a global manufacturing center and Italy a global design center.
 These two roles can be mixed,” Zhan says.